Adelaide Festival Centre: Redevelopment

-21st century redevelopment

-In 2002–3, the area around Adelaide Festival Centre was redeveloped substantially.
+In 2002–2003, the area around the centre was redeveloped substantially.
 The Festival Plaza was redesigned, including opening the underground roadway to the sky.
 Although a pedestrian suspension bridge was built on its west side, the Plaza was essentially isolated as a result of this redevelopment.

-In 2013, the Government of South Australia announced that the Plaza would be redeveloped, with Hajek's work decommissioned and replaced.
+In 2013, the government announced that the Plaza would be further redeveloped, with Hajek's work decommissioned and replaced.
 The removal of such a significant public work of art was seen as vandalism by some commentators, including Hajek's wife.
 However, not everyone in the world of art and architecture or the general public mourned its passing.

-From 2016 the Festival Plaza has been undergoing a A$90 million redevelopment, as part of the major redevelopment of the Riverbank Precinct.
+From 2016, the Plaza began undergoing a A$90 million redevelopment, as part of the major redevelopment of the Riverbank Precinct.
 The new public plaza, known as the Public Realm, was expected to be completed by 2020, while the office buildings and retail spaces are scheduled to be finished by 2022.
 The architects of the original complex, Hassell, remain as architectural consultants for the project, in collaboration with ARM Architecture and landscape architects Taylor Cullity Lethlean for the outdoor spaces.

 Changes to the design of the Public Realm submitted for approval in April 2020 were expected to push back the completion date to 2023, and as of April 2021 there is limited access to the venues and no access to the plaza area.

-2018 tram extension

-A short branch from the Glenelg tram line to the Festival Centre was opened in October 2018.
+In 2024, Festival Tower, cited on land that was previously a corner of the Festival Plaza adjacent to the station, was also completed.

 Governance

-In 1971 the Adelaide Festival Centre Trust was established as a statutory authority by the Adelaide Festival Centre Trust Act 1971, reporting to the Minister for the Arts.
+In 1971, the Adelaide Festival Centre Trust was established as a statutory authority by the Adelaide Festival Centre Trust Act 1971, reporting to the Minister for the Arts.
 From about 1996 until late 2018, Arts SA (later Arts South Australia) had responsibility for this and several other statutory bodies such as the South Australian Museum and the Art Gallery of South Australia.
 Arts SA leased Her Majesty's Theatre and the Festival Centre to the Trust, which was responsible for "encouraging and facilitating artistic, cultural and performing arts activities throughout the State" and managing and maintaining the theatres.

+In 2006, Douglas Gautier was appointed CEO and artistic director of the organisation.

 In July 2017, the Trust bought Her Majesty's Theatre from Arts South Australia for A$8 million.
 It also borrowed A$62 million from the South Australian Government Financing Authority for a maximum term of 10 years to fund Her Majesty’s Theatre redevelopment.
 From late 2018, the functions previously held by Arts SA were transferred to direct oversight by the Department of the Premier and Cabinet, Arts and Culture section.

+As of October 2024, the chair of the Adelaide Festival Centre Trust is Karlene Maywald.
+In October 2024, CEO and artistic director Douglas Gautier announced his retirement, effective in the second half of 2025.